You've stumbled upon the idea to build a CRM business and now you're ready to take the next steps.

 If you are planning to start a CRM business, the costs are relatively low.
 This, of course, depends on if you decide to start the business with lean expenses or bringing in a large team and spending more money.

-We’ve outlined two common scenarios for “pre-opening” costs of a CRM business and outline the costs you should expect for each:
+We’ve outlined two common scenarios for “pre-opening” costs of starting a CRM business and outline the costs you should expect for each: